Overview

 Success Criteria

 Success criteria (i.e., mastery criteria) is a measurement of mastery (e.g., 80% correct across 2 consecutive sessions).
-To configure the success criteria, first select the pencil icon.
+To configure the success criteria, first select the pencil icon and enable success criteria.
+If enable is not selected, success criteria will not be triggered in your data.

 1. Per Program: All committed data for the program will be evaluated together.

-E.g., Criteria is defined per program at 75%/1 piece of committed data.
+E.g., Criteria is defined per program at 75% across 1 piece of committed data.

 Your data is as follows: